 Persons who are no longer residents of Cuyahoga County.

-Persons who have served as jurors in a court of record in Cuyahoga County within the past year.
+Persons who have served as jurors in a court of record in Cuyahoga County within the past two years.
 (Ohio Rev. Code. §2313.21)

 If you believe you may be exempt from serving, you should note the reason on a separate sheet of paper, and return it to the the Jury Commission with completed information form.
 Do not return the summons.